-- 1. The data is assembled into small packets, which are labeled and passed to a network interface board and the associated driver software. - 2.
-At the network interface, each packet is transmitted toward the destination file server that will store the data. - 3.
-The individual packets travel over the network medium, possibly having to traverse repeaters, routers, gateways, and bridges along the way. - 4.
+- Manually via the NPRINT utility - Automatically via the CAPTURE utility, which intercepts the data headed toward LPT1 or other parallel ports. - 1.
+In either case, the data is assembled into small packets, which are labeled and passed to a network interface board and the associated driver software. - 2.
+At the network interface, each packet is transmitted toward the destination file server that will store the data.

+- 3. The individual packets travel over the network medium, possibly having to traverse repeaters, routers, gateways, and bridges along the way. - 4.
 Upon the data's arrival at the destination NetWare server, another network interface (board and software) receives each packet of data, and may also check the packets for transmission errors and/ or send acknowledgments back to the sending interface.